berdon/lucy/README.md

-# Lucy: Precompiled Annotation Processor (AI Generated)
+# Lucy: Annotation Processor and Testing Framework

-Lucy is a lightweight C preprocessor that adds annotation support to C code, enabling features like conditional compilation and metadata tracking without modifying the core language syntax.
-It processes `.c` files with annotations (e.g., `// @Annotation`), generates transformed outputs, and aggregates annotation tracking into separate files for linking.
-It can be used as a standalone binary or a shared library.

-~99% of the code in this repository has been generated via AI.
+## Overview

+Lucy is a lightweight C annotation processor and testing framework designed to simplify code generation and unit testing.
+It includes `lucy`, a command-line tool for processing annotations in C source files, and `lucy-test`, a library for annotation-based unit testing.
+Lucy aims to provide a minimal, dependency-free solution for developers seeking to enhance their C projects with automated processing and testing capabilities.

 ## Features

-- **Annotations**: Supports user-defined annotations (e.g., `// @Test`) with inheritance (e.g., extending `@When`).
-- **Conditional Compilation**: Wraps annotated blocks in `#ifdef` directives based on conditions.
-- **Tracking**: Generates an `annotations.h` and `annotations.c` with metadata for all annotated functions.
-- **Library Support**: Provides `liblucy.so` for programmatic use in other applications.
-- **Simple Integration**: Works with standard C build systems via Makefile.
+- **Annotation Processing**: Parse custom annotations in C comments (e.g., `// @Annotation`) to generate code or metadata.
+- **Unit Testing**: Use `lucy-test` to write and run tests with simple `// @Test` annotations.
+- **Extensible**: Define custom annotation extensions for project-specific needs.
+- **Sample Project**: Includes `toyvm`, a minimal interpreter demonstrating `lucy-test` usage.

 ## Directory Structure
 ```